From Awkward Tone to Polished Writing: AI Keyboards for Workplace Communication

 These tools don't just correct grammar—they suggest more natural-sounding phrases and help you avoid common mistakes that non-native speakers make.
 They catch awkward phrasing that's technically correct but sounds off to native speakers.

-According to research from the Cambridge English Language Assessment, non-native speakers spend 40% more time composing professional messages in English compared to native speakers.
-AI keyboards reduce that gap substantially by providing real-time assistance that feels like having a native speaker helping you write.
+According to research from the Cambridge English Language Assessment, non-native speakers historically spend 40% more time composing professional messages in English compared to native speakers.
+AI keyboards are closing that gap substantially—some users report the time difference dropping to less than 15% in 2026.
+It's providing real-time assistance that feels like having a native speaker helping you write.

 The confidence boost is real.
 When you know your messages will be polished before they send, you communicate more freely and frequently.
 That improved communication leads to better collaboration, clearer understanding, and stronger professional relationships.
 AI keyboards help non-native English writers by providing this constant support without making them feel inadequate.